The Effect of Stellar Contamination on Low-resolution Transmission Spectroscopy: Needs Identified by NASA's Exoplanet Exploration Program Study Analysis Group 21: Future Complementary Observations

-\begin{finding} \underline{\textbf{Finding \arabic{section}.2}} \\ \\ \textit{Summary}: Many existing facilities can be leveraged to study exoplanet host stars photometrically, though there is a need to scale observations to study a large number of exoplanet host stars with long-term, multi-band photometry.
+From this analysis, we draw the following finding. \\ \\ \underline{\textbf{Finding 5.2}} \\ \\ \textit{Summary}: Many existing facilities can be leveraged to study exoplanet host stars photometrically, though there is a need to scale observations to study a large number of exoplanet host stars with long-term, multi-band photometry.
 UV observations are also essential to inform models of host-star atmospheres, and time-dependent measurements provide valuable information on active-region coverage and temperature as well as flare frequency and magnitude.
 At the same time, advances in interferometric technique enable constraints on photospheric properties of nearby dwarfs, including some exoplanet hosts; of specific interest is the direct mapping of temperature inhomogeneities on stellar surfaces. \\ \\ \textit{Capability Needed}: Long-baseline, multi-band photometry of active exoplanet host stars is needed to uniquely constrain active region temperatures and sizes.
 Stellar modeling efforts would greatly benefit from a future EUV/FUV/NUV dedicated mission with time-dependent measurements to improve our understanding of active-region coverage and temperature, and flare frequency, size, and color on these low-mass, planet-host stars.
-Much longer baseline interferometric imaging capabilities on the ground and/or in space would allow mapping of stellar surface inhomogeneities for a much larger sample of stars; currently this can only be done for a handful of bright, nearby stars with angular diameters larger than $\sim$2\,mas. \\ \\ \textit{Capability Today}: Photometric studies of exoplanet host stars benefit from many capable facilities, including dedicated transit-search networks and longstanding contributions from amateur astronomers.
-The current state-of-the-art for stellar atmosphere models is not at the same level as solar models due to a dearth of stellar X-ray--NUV observational inputs. \\ \\ \textit{Mitigation in Progress}: The extended \TESS{} mission continues to provide long-baseline photometry in a broad red-optical bandpass for targets over nearly the whole sky.
-The recently selected Pandora SmallSat Mission will provide both long-baseline monitoring and transit observations of active exoplanet host stars simultaneously in a visible photometric bandpass and a NIR spectroscopic channel. \\ \end{finding}
+Much longer baseline interferometric imaging capabilities on the ground and/or in space would allow mapping of stellar surface inhomogeneities for a much larger sample of stars; currently this can only be done for a handful of bright, nearby stars with angular diameters larger than $\sim$2\,mas. \\ \\ \textit{Capability Today}: Photometric studies of exoplanet host stars benefit from many capable facilities, including dedicated transit-search networks and longstanding contributions from amateur astronomers \citep[e.g.,][]{zellem20}.
+Space-based platforms are being used to build panchromatic (X-ray--mid-IR) SEDs of nearby planet-hosting stars \citep{France2016}, providing inputs to models of stellar atmospheres and chemical evolution of associated planetary atmospheres.
+High-resolution stellar spectroscopy from the ground provides a strong avenue for characterizing the fundamental properties of exoplanet host stars, and large community efforts have pushed this work forward \citep[e.g.,][]{Santos2013, Passegger2018, Sousa2021, Marfil2021, Biazzo2022, Danielski2022, 1982nordlund}.
+Long-baseline optical/NIR interferometry provides diameter measurements of exoplanet host stars \citep[e.g.,][]{Baines2008, Baines2009, Bazot2011, Crida2018, White2018}.
+In tandem with photometric and RV measurements, interferometry also provides an opportunity to directly image starspots of nearby, main-sequence exoplanet hosts \citep{Roettenbacher2022}. \\ \\ \textit{Mitigation in Progress}: The extended \TESS{} mission \citep{Ricker2015} continues to provide long-baseline photometry in a broad red-optical bandpass for targets over nearly the whole sky.
+The recently selected Pandora SmallSat Mission \citep{Quintana2021} will provide both long-baseline monitoring and transit observations simultaneously in a visible photometric bandpass and a NIR spectroscopic channel for at least 20 planets transiting K and M dwarfs over a one-year mission.
+Similarly, the Ariel Space Mission \citep{Tinetti2021} will provide simultaneous visible photometry and NIR spectroscopy of roughly 1\,000 exoplanets over a four-year mission.